executors/executors/design.md

 `scheduler` concept will add the ability to postpone or cancel execution until after some time period has elapsed.

-## Generic algorithms and sender/receiver
+## Senders, receivers, and generic algorithms

 Useful concepts constrain generic algorithms while allowing default implementations via those concepts' basis operations.
 Below, we show how these